korchizhinskiy/drf-error-handler/docs/error_response.md

 ```

 - `type`: can be `validation_error`, `client_error` or `server_error`
-- `code`: short string describing the error.
-Can be used by API consumers to customize their behavior.
 - `detail`: User-friendly text describing the error.
 - `attr`: set only when the error type is a `validation_error` and maps to the serializer field name or `settings.NON_FIELD_ERRORS_KEY`.